This post first appeared on Daily Genius.

 Feedback Becomes Fuel

-Last fall, I created a presentation for a state edtech conference using Tackk.
+In the fall of 2015, I created a presentation for a state edtech conference using Tackk.
 After my face to face presentation, I realized that one of my participants, Michael Moylan, a fabulous teacher from Illinois, had tweeted about it and shared the link.
 I was so honored.
 Earlier in the conference I had attended one of his sessions, and I was so impressed with the incredible things he was doing in his classroom.
 It felt amazing that he valued the ideas that I shared.

 On the two and a half hour trip home from the conference, the feedback began.
 It’s hard to explain the excitement that I experienced as strangers “favorited” or “retweeted” my work.
 I was floored by how empowered I felt as my eyes remained glued to my smartphone.
 I wasn’t sure why I was so excited, but I knew one thing for sure: I wanted more.